ligato/docs/docs/user-guide/concepts.md

 **Publisher**

 Nothing special is required for the publisher.
-The `KeyProtoValWriter` object defines method `Put(<key>, <value>, <variadic-options>)` which allows the key-value pair to be saved in the data.
+The `KeyProtoValWriter` object defines method `Put(<key>, <value>, <variadic-options>)` which allow the key-value pair to be saved in the data store.
 No `Delete()` method is defined.
 Objects can be removed by sending `null` data with the associated key.

 ## VPP Configuration Order

-One of the VPP biggest drawbacks is that the dependency relations of various configuration items is quite strict.
-The ability of VPP to manage is limited, or not present at all.
+A drawback of VPP biggest is that the dependency relations of various configuration items is quite strict.
+The ability of VPP to manage this is limited, or not present at all.
 There are two problems to address:

 1. A configuration item dependent on any other configuration item cannot be created "in advance".
 The dependency must be addressed first.
 2. If the dependency item is removed, VPP behavior is not consistent.
 In other cases, the dependency item is removed as expected but itself becomes unmanageable.